Searching for the perfect holiday gift to surprise your au pair?

-Chicago Mom on aupairmom.com says: “Some stores have blank snow globes where you could slip in two pictures—one on each side—so for a Christmas gift, I slipped in a picture of our house decorated for the holidays (of the outside, complete with the fallen snow and bows and lights), and a picture of the kids on the other side.
-[Our au pair] loved this (snow globes seemed the rage with her and the other au pairs—they don’t have many of these in Bolivia I guess).”
-You can also choose to create a photo book or frame her favorite photo.
+Wish your au pair memories could last forever?
+With pictures, they can.
+The Chicago family says, “Some stores have blank snow globes where you could slip in two pictures—one on each side—so for a Christmas gift, I slipped in a picture of our house decorated for the holidays (of the outside, complete with the fallen snow and bows and lights), and a picture of the kids on the other side.
+[Our au pair] loved this (snow globes seemed all the rage with her and the other au pairs—they don’t have many of these in Bolivia I guess).”
+Other ideas include a digital photo album or a framed photo.

 2. Tickets to a local game or show

-Lots of au pairs would love to experience a local game or show but won’t spend the money themselves to get there.
-Two tickets from you (so she can take a friend) is usually much appreciated.
-Says one host mom online: “We live in the NYC area, so we always splurge and give our au pairs two tickets to a Broadway show.
+Many au pairs want to experience local culture, but they might not know the best attractions in your area.
+Buying them two tickets (one for them and one for a friend) will help them explore.
+As one host mom shared, “We live in the NYC area, so we always splurge and give our au pairs two tickets to a Broadway show.
 Everybody loves this.
-I got the idea from a very experienced host mother with whom I work.”
+I got this idea from a very experienced host mother with whom I work.”

 3. Gift cards

 Introduce your au pair to a new book series this year!
-Former au pairs have appreciated young adult books because it helps them improve their English comprehension skills at the same time.
-Check out the latest young adult novels at your local book store or online.
+Traditionally, au pairs have appreciated young adult books to help them improve their English all while enjoying a great story.
+Check out the latest YA novels at your local book store or online.

-Au pairs who live with host families that get cold weather are rarely outfitted with the proper gear to keep them warm.
-Jenny Berryman Horne, a host mom from MA says, “We gave our au pair gloves and a scarf last year since she was from a warm country and needed them.
+Oftentimes, au pairs who live with host families in cold climates haven’t brought the proper gear to keep them warm.
+Jenny Berryman Horne, a host mom from MA, says, “We gave our au pair gloves and a scarf last year since she was from a warm country and needed them.
 We may do this again, too, as a stocking stuffer.”
-Ines Cortes, another host mom in MA shares, “Our gift to her will be something she has wanted but found too expensive: a down winter coat.
+Ines Cortes, another host mom in MA, shares, “Our gift to her will be something she has wanted but found too expensive: a down winter coat.
 She suffered a bit last winter, and knowing our son Julian, she will be outside quite a bit and needs to be warm.”

-Since sizing and taste is more forgiving in the case of sleepwear, it’s often a safer gift for au pairs.
+Since sizing and taste are more forgiving when it comes to sleepwear, it’s often a safe clothing gift for au pairs.
 Host mom Susan Robinson agrees: “Anyone can use another pair of pjs!”

-If you’re after a gift that you know your au pair will use, it doesn’t get any more practical than an extra suitcase or duffle.
-She’s going to need it to get all of her stuff back home at the end of the year!
-Target, TJ Maxx, and Marshalls all have great quality and inexpensive suitcase options.
+If you’re after a gift that your au pair will definitely use, a suitcase or duffle is a great bet.
+Besides, chances are they’ll need more luggage to travel back home at the end of the year!
+Target, TJ Maxx, and Marshalls have high-quality and inexpensive options.

 Is your au pair planning a trip somewhere fun?
-A travel guide book is a great gift option.
-Says Samantha Janney—a host mom and Cultural Care staff member—”We have typically given our au pairs a guide book for a trip they’re planning and they love it.”
-Lonely Planet and Frommer’s books are good choices.
+A travel guidebook can help them prepare.
+Samantha Janney, a host mom and Cultural Care staff member, says, ”We have typically given our au pairs a guide book for a trip they’re planning and they love it.”